chris-patenaude/benny-chain/README.md

 -   Hashing
 -   Algorithm

-256 References the number of bits in the hashed output value from the algorithm (32-bytes)
+256 References the number of bits in the hashed outputs value from the algorithm (32-bytes)

 The algorithm produces a unique 32 byte value for a given unique input.